 Sticking to an organized moving plan can keep you from becoming too frazzled and overwhelmed.

 I've been there.
 The truth is, no matter how well you plan ahead there is always something unexpected to deal with or last minute issues that come up.
 I can't promise you that this guide will mitigate every possible circumstance, however, I can promise you that it will help you get your ducks in a row before the big day.
 Having an organized moving plan goes a long way toward easing the stress of relocating your entire household.
 I've broken this moving checklist down into weekly tasks so you have a guideline for when to do which ones.

-Moving Checklist - Weeks 8 and 7
+Moving Checklist - 8 Weeks Prior to Move

 Before this point, you've certainly already checked out the best real estate websites to find your new home.
 Two months before your planned moving date you should gather estimates from at least three of the best moving companies in your area.
 The most accurate way to do so is to get in-home estimates so that the companies can calculate the weight and volume of your items as closely as possible.